Chromodoris orientalis: Distribution

-Japan

-It is commonly found in the Sagami Bay and on the Echizen Coast of Japan.
+They are commonly found in Sagami Bay and on the Echizen Coast of Japan.
+They are also less frequently seen in Taiwan, Hong Kong, and Korea.

-Taiwan

-The Chromodoris orientalis are more common in Japan, but have been seen in Taiwan and recorded in March and April 1983, by Bernard Picton.

-Hong Kong

-The Chromodoris orientalis was spotted and recorded in Hong Kong in October 2000, by Leslie Chan.

 Description

 Chromodoris orientalis is translucent white with oval black spots on the mantle.
 The edge of the mantle has a narrow orange border and the rhinophore clubs and outer gill surfaces are orange.
 The rhinophores are scent and taste receptors that protrude on the front of the sea slug, the gills protrude on the opposite end from the rhinophores.
-They, like other sea slugs, also have a foot which is their main source of locomotion, they use this muscular foot to crawl around on different surfaces in the ocean.
-Their mantle is thick and covers their foot and is used as a protection, as it secretes its toxins for chemical defense.
-It is unsure the exact size and weight these animals can grow to be.
+They, like other sea slugs, use their foot to move around, which they protect with a thick mantle that secretes toxins.
+The maximum size and weight of these animals is unknown.